Decentralized identifier

-Decentralized identifiers (DIDs) are a type of globally unique identifier that enables an entity to be identified in a manner that is verifiable, persistent (as long as the DID controller desires), and does not require the use of a centralized registry.
-DIDs enable a new model of decentralized digital identity that is often referred to as self-sovereign identity or decentralized identity.
+A decentralized identifier (DID) is a type of globally unique identifier that enables an entity to be identified in a manner that is verifiable, persistent (as long as the DID controller desires), and does not require the use of a centralized registry.
+DIDs enable a new model of decentralized digital identity that is often referred to as a self-sovereign identity.
 They are an important component of decentralized web applications.

 DID documents

 A decentralized identifier resolves (points) to a DID document, a set of data describing the DID subject, including mechanisms, such as cryptographic public keys, that the DID subject or a DID delegate can use to authenticate itself and prove its association with the DID.

 DID methods

 Just as there are many different types of URIs, all of which conform to the URI standard, there are many different types of DID methods, all of which must conform to the DID standard.
 Each DID method specification must define: